Hand Phones - Cellular and Mobile Phones in Indonesia

 Phone SIM cards are issued by the cellular phone system operators.
 They are issued with a phone number recorded within the card.
 There are two types of phone SIM cards:

-2. The SIM cards are based on an abonement, or basic monthly charge, plus the usage and all relevant taxes which are billed to your billing address and payable monthly.
-Requirements for these types of cards have tightened considerably as the incidence of delinquent subscribers has increased during the monetary crisis.
+2. Post-paid system - the SIM cards are based on an abonement or basic monthly charge, plus the usage and all relevant taxes which are billed to your billing address and payable monthly.
+Requirements for these types of cards have tightened considerably as the incidence of delinquent subscribers increases.
 Some service providers offer “family abonement” plans or "office plans", in which the main user is charged the normally monthly service rate, but other listed family members or employees receive greatly reduced monthly service fees.
 The cost of the phone calls remains the same.

 Cellular phone system operators